 - A unique circumstance results from sources beyond the control of the individual, must not be shared by others in similar circumstances, and cannot be self-inflicted or financial.

-- Unique circumstances relate only to the property, and exist when legal restrictions, contour of the land, shape of the lot, or other physical restrictions create unique circumstances not incurred by one’s neighbor.
+- Unique circumstances relate only to the property and exist when legal restrictions, the contour of the land, the shape of the lot, or other physical restrictions create unique circumstances not incurred by one’s neighbor.

 - The use sought to be authorized by variance will not alter the essential character of the locality.
 Any use that would alter or disrupt a neighborhood or district, when such district is in accordance with a comprehensive plan and adopted in the Zoning Regulations, should not be permitted.